Stable recovery of low-dimensional cones in Hilbert spaces: One RIP to rule them all: Application to block structured sparsity in infinite dimension

-In a series of papers~\cite{Hansen_2011,Adcock_2012,Adcock_2013,Adcock_2013b}, Adcock and Hansen propose a sampling strategy (called generalized sampling) to perform compressed sensing in an infinite dimensional setting.
-With our new general framework, we naturally extend the notion of structured sparsity to this infinite dimensional setting.
-In fact, we observe that, whereas the ambient space has infinite dimension, the low complexity recovery happens in the finite dimensional space $\sE(\sA)$.
-This space $\sE(\sA)$ characterizes the arbitrarily big resolution at which the problem is considered.
+In a series of papers~\cite{Adcock_2012,Adcock_2013,Adcock_2013b,Adcock_2013c,Adcock_2015}, Adcock and Hansen propose a sampling strategy (called generalized sampling) to perform compressed sensing in an infinite-dimensional setting.
+With our new general framework, we naturally extend the notion of structured sparsity to this infinite-dimensional setting.
+In fact, we observe that, whereas the ambient space has infinite dimension, the low complexity recovery happens in the finite-dimensional space $\sE(\sA)$.
+This space $\sE(\sA)$ characterizes the arbitrarily high resolution at which the problem is considered.

-The main advantage of this infinite dimensional setting is the instance optimality result where modeling error is measured in the infinite dimensional space.
+The main advantage of this infinite-dimensional setting is the instance optimality result where modeling error is measured in the infinite-dimensional space.